ConsentDevelopment/EtherBank/README.md

 * Security_ConnectBankAccountToNewOwnerAddress(uint32 bankAccountNumber, string password)
 * Security_GetNumberOfAttemptsToConnectBankAccountToANewOwnerAddress()

+This contract has full event logging for all the interface methods to allow the results to be easily viewed.

 Note : Only the interface methods OpenBankAccount() (used the 1st time to open a bank account), DepositToBankAccount() and DepositToBankAccountFromDifferentAddress() will accept ether value from a payment transaction.
 This is to prevent users accidentally sending ether when using interface methods that do not require ether to be sent.

 ## Securing your My Ether Bank account :